-Today, we learn about Ava, a consultant with over 150k in student loan debt and consumer debt but she has a plan to pay it all off by the end of 2018.
-Learn how:
+Today, we learn about Ava, a consultant with over 150k in student loan debt and consumer debt but she has a plan to pay off them, quickly.
+I was happy to let Ava share her story for our student loan success stories segment.

 Meet Millennials Series with Ava: Now Let’s Talk Money!